 What an adventure!

 Traveling from Coca to Iquitos by boat was a journey into the unknown.
 Looking on a map, it seems to be a logical route from Ecuador to Peru.
 But, it’s not a commonly traversed path in South America at all.
-There was much uncertainty to our journey, as it’s not well documented online or in guidebooks.
+There was much uncertainty to our plans, as it’s not well documented online or in guidebooks.
 But we’re always up for an interesting travel challenge like this.
 And the voyage proved to be quite interesting indeed.

 To give you a preface for the journey, here is how it’s described in the Lonely Planet Ecuador guidebook.